Insights

 The map below shows regions where RCS for Business is supported in some capacity.

 If your business operates in the U.S., you’re probably wondering about various carriers’ support.
 The answer?
-It depends – but many carriers support RCS for Business on both iPhones and Android devices.
+Most U.S. carriers, including the biggest three, support RCS for Business on both iPhones and Android devices.
 And more are joining all the time.

 And once a carrier supports RCS for Business, the messages just work – there’s no extra setup required by the user.
 Devices that have RCS enabled will automatically receive verified, branded business messages in their native messaging app.